-(9) Stressing Strand
+(9) Prestressing Strand

-Stressing strand and wire shall be uncoated Grade 1860, low relaxation 7-wire strand conforming to the requirements of the ASTM A416.
+Prestressing strand and wire shall conform to the requirements of the ASTM A416 or A421, as specified.
 Shop drawings and stressing calculations shall clearly show the type of strand to be used, and changes will not be allowed during production.